sensorlab/PirnatEco/README.md

 # PirnatEco
 Towards Sustainable Deep Learning for Wireless Fingerprinting Localization

-Model PirnatEco can be found in the file called PirnatEco.
-The whole code needed to run the model, link to the dataset CTW2019 and the model is in WholeCode.
+Model PirnatEco can be found in PirnatEco.ipynb.
+The whole code needed to run the model, link to the dataset CTW2019 and the model is in the WholeCode.ipynb.

 ### Citation